Jump Around (KSI song): Critical reception

 KSI's remake of "Jump Around" was met with mixed reviews from music critics.
 Andrew Trendell of NME called it a "feel-good anthem" and "a high octane take on the House Of Pain classic".
 Liam Luangrathrajasombat of Playback Society praised KSI and Waka Flocka Flame for "[bringing] a fresh 2016 flow to an aged classic" and acclaimed that the song has "a banging beat that would light up the club."
 In his review for Lost In The Manor, Tim Hakki wrote that although KSI's "flippant take on hip hop isn’t really for everyone", "Jump Around" is "definitely the most immediate highlight of his [music] career so far".
 Hakki continued, "KSI’s flow sets a great vibe, before Waka [Flocka Flame] arrives and completely slays with his beastly delivery."
 Hakki remarked that the song is "jump-hop of the highest calibre" and the listener will be "pinging off the walls by the end of it".

 On the other hand, in their review of "Jump Around", the staff of String Buzz claimed, "There is no innovation, variation or imagination with this track.
 It is a beat-for-beat remake with some shoddy lyrics."
 They said that "the delivery [and] vocal performance [are] a saving grace" because the lyrics are "belted out with enthusiasm", but they found that "the tone of [KSI's] voice [does] become grating by the final chorus".
 Nonetheless, they concluded that "decent production keeps this song from being a car crash".
 They said, "The beat sounds thick and wholesome, the instrumentation sounds well mixed and the vocals fit in to the overall sound very well."

 Music video

-The music video for "Jump Around" was filmed in the United States.
-A trailer for the music video was released on 19 September 2016.
-The music video was released to KSI's Vevo channel on YouTube on 3 October 2016.
-It has received 14 million views.
+The music video for "Jump Around" was filmed in the United States in the summer of 2016.
+A trailer was released on 19 September 2016.
+The music video was eventually released to KSI's Vevo channel on YouTube on 3 October 2016 and has received 15 million views.
 In the music video, KSI wreaks havoc in a convenience store, before taking to the streets to cause carnage.
 KSI then heads down to Waka Flocka Flame's court, where they are accompanied by a large crowd of people, including police officers, jumping around and dancing.
-Andrew Trendell of NME called it a "huge video" and Liam Luangrathrajasombat of Playback Society described it as a "fun-filled video".
 When asked about his favourite element of the music video shoot, KSI responded, "Just the energy.
 Literally, it was mad.
 I was out of breath after every shot.

 Use in other media

 KSI's remake of "Jump Around" was used in the trailer for the animated film Playmobil: The Movie (2019).

-"Jump Around" was used briefly in the trailer for the animated film DC League of Super-Pets (2022).
+"Jump Around" was also used in the trailer for the animated film DC League of Super-Pets (2022), which stars actors Dwayne Johnson and Kevin Hart.